nedsantiago/nedsantiago/README.md

 - ⛈  I work on Flood Control and Hydrology Projects
 - 🖥️ Passionate about Automation and Software Development

-**I push for scalable solutions for the Water Industry**
+**I pursue Digital Innovations for the Water Industry**

-## I host events at Meetup Philippines!
+## I host events for Meetup Philippines!

-- Science Symposium - I talk about Science Topics from LLM's to General Relativity
+- **Science Symposium**- I talk about Science Topics from LLM's to General Relativity.
-- Hackerspace Manila - A coworking group for everyone
+- **Hackerspace Manila**- A coworking group for everyone.

 <!--
 ## My Toolbox